 You may dread the thought of late fall and winter elements, but for your trees, it’s the moment they’ve been waiting for all year.

+- The tree has a foundation for the upcoming spring.
 Pruning when leaves are absent makes it easier to improve the branching pattern and direct future growth.
-Furthermore, when a tree is pruned after the start of new growth in the spring, blooming potential may be limited.
+Furthermore, when a tree is pruned after the start of new growth in the spring, the blooming potential may be limited.

 Download our infographic with quick facts about pruning in the dormant season.